12 Signs Your VA Disability Claim May Get Approved: What to Look for

 10. The VA Actively Fulfills Its Duty to Assist

 The VA has a duty to assist veterans in gathering evidence for their disability claims.
 While it may seem counterintuitive, a VA request for additional information, such as updated medical test results, service personnel records, or lay statements from family or fellow service members, can be a positive sign.
-It likely means your claim is under active review, and the VA is ensuring all necessary evidence is in place for a fair decision.
+It likely means your claim is under “active review”, and the VA is ensuring all necessary evidence is in place for a fair decision.

-Other signs the VA is fulfilling this duty include scheduling C&P exams, guiding veterans on missing information, and maintaining follow-up communication.
 If the VA is asking questions, it usually indicates that your claim has potential and is being carefully considered.

 11. You Have Strong Lay Statements or Buddy Letters

 Buddy statements from fellow service members may corroborate in-service events, injuries, or exposures that led to your condition.
-These statements add credibility by providing direct accounts of incidents that may not be thoroughly documented elsewhere.
+These statements add credibility by providing firsthand accounts of incidents that may not be thoroughly documented elsewhere.

 12. Your Claim Has Smoothly Progressed Through the System